FramgiaDockerTeam/rails-microservices/readme.md

 ## Usage
 - Copy file `docker-compose.yml` to your Laravel folder.
 - You should change the `project` keyword with your real project name in `docker-compose.yml` file.
+- Create `.docker` folder, add a `.gitkeep` file into it, then add `.docker` folder to `.gitignore`.
+The project's persistant data (mysql, redis, mongodb data ...) will be stored inside this folder.
 - You can change other database and container names as well.
 - Run `docker-compose up` and enjoy.
 - If you do not need any services (such as `mongodb` or `redis`), simply remove it from `docker-compose.yml`